Which are the best Carcassonne Expansions?

 The Pig meeple may look cute but plays like a ‘win-more’ feature.
 If placed in field shared by your farmer, it adds an extra point for every city, provided you have majority control.
 Good if your group feels that farmers need support, but otherwise not that impactful.

-Princess & Dragon
+The Princess & The Dragon

 A deceptive looking expansion that introduces ‘playing dirty’ to Carcassonne.
 City tiles with a princess icon let you remove a meeple in a city instead of placing one, kicking out a collaborator or ruining someone's chance to score.
 It’s a bit mean.